Assortments

 From the assortment content view you can:

-- Add a new shop/group/product to the assortment by clicking the green plus-sign
+• Add a new shop/group/product to the assortment by clicking the green plus-icon

-Once content has been added to an assortment, it must be (re)built.
+Once content has been added to an assortment, it must be saved and (re)built.

-To do so, right click the assortment in the eCommerce tree and click rebuild assortment (Figure 3.3).
+To (re)build it, right click the assortment in the eCommerce tree and click rebuild assortment (Figure 3.3).

 In order to use assortments in the frontend, you must enable them under Settings > Ecommerce > Advanced configuration > Assortments (Figure 5.1).